Los Angeles to New York and back to Los Angeles. Two 35-day road trips with my dog Felix.

 Planning the cross country road trip with my dog

-Our round trip cross country road trip started in Los Angeles, California, and would take us over twenty-seven states, half dozen National Parks, several bourbon distilleries, civil war sites, the unforgettable Civil Rights trail, many museums, tons of restaurants and bars, Friends and families houses, and quite a few unplanned walking pitstops for Felix, and would finally end up back home in Los Angeles.
+Our round trip cross country road trip started in Los Angeles, California, and would take us over twenty-seven states, half a dozen national parks, several bourbon distilleries, civil war sites, the unforgettable Civil Rights trail, many museums, tons of restaurants and bars, friends and family houses, and quite a few unplanned walking pitstops for Felix, and would finally end up back home in Los Angeles.

 This indeed was a road trip of a lifetime.

 Prepping for life on the road

 Before we hit the open road, preparation was in order!
 I knew I was going to be traveling for at least 50 days, and I also knew that driving across the country with a dog would bring its own set of problems.

 From a simple pit stop for gas to unloading Felix’s supplies at the hotel, everything is more complicated when you have a dog with you.

 I had a positive attitude about the trip, but being in the car for nearly two months is hard for anyone, let alone a dog and a year and a half-dog at that.
 I knew that I needed to be prepared.
 If anything, I needed to be overly prepared.